tomdunbar/sympy_vector_expressions/README.md

 * Operation precedence.
 * Printing need some works.
 * General derivatives of vector expressions.
+* Integrals of vector expressions.
 * Solve for vector expressions.
-* Gradient: the gradient of a scalar field is a vector; the gradient of a vector field is a tensor (matrix).
+* Gradient: the gradient of a vector field is a tensor (matrix).
 Is it possible to implement them in this module?
+Specifically, is it possible to substitute a tensor/matrix into a vector expression and perform the evaluation?
 Is it possible to integrate them with tensor and linear algebra modules?